EddyMcNut/uc-intg-onkyo-avr/README.md

 ## Reported to work on different brands and models

 I have tested it with my Onkyo TX-RZ50.
-I gave it a fixed IP address (a while ago to solve Spotify hickups) and it has a wired connection to my network.
+I gave it a fixed IP address via my router and it has a wired connection to my network.

-Users report it also to work with:
+Users report it to work with several Onkyo, Pioneer and Integra models.

-- TX-RZ70
-- TX-RZ1100
-- TX RZ-730
-- TX-NR555
-- TX-NR656
-- TX-NR807
-- TX-NR6050
-- TX-NR6100
-- Pioneer VSX-932
-- Pioneer VSX-LX305
-- Pioneer VSA-LX805
-- Integra (model unknown)

 ## Install